lythd/centerstage/README.md

 # centerstage
-Repo for center stage, credit to https://gist.github.com/14380 for the computer vision
+Repo for my robots Center Stage autonomous program, credit to https://gist.github.com/14380 for the computer vision